 - 1. Inflationary increase of up to 2% allowed under Proposition 13.
-The inflation factor for this year is 2.0%. - 2.
+The inflation factor for this year is 2%. - 2.
 Change in ownership of your entire property or portion of property. - 3.
-New construction, including remodeling, addition, etc. (Line "B" reflects the assessment for ongoing new construction projects as of January 1, 2020) - 4.
+New construction, including remodeling, addition, etc. (Line "B" reflects the assessment for ongoing new construction projects as of January 1, 2023) - 4.
 Restoration of factored base year value from prior year temporary reductions due to economic conditions, fire damage, or other calamity.

-This is an informational letter, no action is required.
-However, if you believe your property's market value on January 1, 2020 is less than the 2020-2021 Factored Base Year Value shown above, you may file a formal appeal with the Assessment Appeals Board beginning July 2, 2020 with a deadline of September 15, 2020.
+This is an informational letter.
+No action is required.
+However, if you believe your property's market value on January 1, 2023 is less than the 2023-2024 Real Property Taxable Value shown above [line C], you may file a formal appeal with the Assessment Appeals Board beginning July 3, 2023.
+The final date to file is September 15, 2023.

-Answers to frequently-asked questions are provided on the back of this notice.
+Answers to frequently asked questions are provided on the back of this notice.
 If you have further questions, please visit our website www.sfassessor.org or contact us through San Francisco's one-stop 311 Customer Service Center by dialing 3-1-1 (within San Francisco's 415 area code) or by calling 415-701-2311 (outside San Francisco).